lerebear/sizeup-core/README.md

 The most common usage of this library is via one of these wrappers:

 - [sizeup-action](https://github.com/lerebear/sizeup-action), which provides a GitHub Action to use this library to evaluate pull requests
-- [sizeup-cli](https://github.com/lerebear/sizeup-cli), which provides a CLI to use this library to evaluate a diff locally, prior to openining a pull request